IQ Required for Clinical Psychologist

 How Our IQ Test Maps to This Career

-Our comprehensive IQ assessment measures the same four cognitive domains that define success in Clinical Psychologist roles: Verbal Comprehension (40%), Logical Reasoning (25%), Mathematical Ability (20%), Pattern Recognition (15%).
+Our comprehensive IQ assessment measures five cognitive domains, including the ones that most define success in Clinical Psychologist roles: Verbal Comprehension (40%), Logical Reasoning (25%), Mathematical Ability (20%), Pattern Recognition (15%).

 By taking our assessment, you will receive domain-specific scores that reveal how your cognitive strengths align with the demands of this profession.
 Whether you are considering a career as a Clinical Psychologist or looking to understand your aptitude for the field, your results provide actionable insight into your fit.